BlogStrategyJuly 31st, 2023 · 9 min read

 Rock n’ roll, experimental filmmaking, children’s literature, painting; regardless of the discipline, the most iconic creations often emerge from creative minds challenging themselves and defying conventions under constraints.

 Art imitates life, and boundaries breed originality in every area.
-This renegade spirit of art applies to business strategy too.
+Including business strategy.
 Constraints can spark innovation, focus efforts, and ignite lateral thinking.
 And reasonable pressure and obstacles can help promote evolution and growth.
 With grit, vision, and creative defiance, constraints become the mothers of invention.

 Categories:Strategy